weslayer/illumio-tech/README.md

 # **Illumio Technical Assessment**

+In this assessment, I will be:

+* Parsing AWS VPC Verison 2 logs
+* Tagging the log for the combination of dstport, protocol according to the tag_mappings
+* Outputting the occurences of the combination of dstport, protocol
+* Outputting the occurences for tags

+To run this project, simply enter `python main.py` in the main `illumio-tech` directory

 Thank you to my interviewers that will be reading this `:D`

 ## Thought process while reading

 * There are 14 different types of data in a version 2 flow log.

-* We only care about the dstport and protocol since that is what is used to get the corresponding tag
+* We only care about the dstport and protocol (index 6, 7)

-* dstport is 7th element (index 6)
-* protocol is 8th element (index 7)

-* tag_mappings tells us combinations of dstport and protocol which will end up with a tag
+* combin of dstport, protocol -> tag

 ### **Processing Flow**